 - Perform batch replacement and batch translation

-The app project language is the main language of the app when it is run.
-There must be a default app project language, and English, United States is the app project language set automatically by default.
+The app language is the main language of the app when it is run.
+There must be a default app language, and English, United States is the app language set automatically by default.
 You can add as many languages as you like by following these steps:

-In the Project Explorer, open the app project Settings and go to the Languages tab.
+In the Project Explorer, open the app Settings and go to the Languages tab.

 Click Add, select the desired language, and click OK.